jdramli/project4/project4/README.md

 # project4
 Make Table Widgets and multiple screens

+This project is primarily to implement some form of tableview that will take data from one screen/source and use it to populate a tableview on another screen.
+Initially, I had hoped to have enough time to make another fully functioning game, and then add a table, however I ran into many bugs and barriers to progress, and ultimately ended up adding this functionality to my project3 game.
+The tableview part was ultimately successful, though not perfectly polished from an aesthetics standpoint.
+It reliably stores and displays the lowest number of moves to win out of all of the user's game-completions since the app starts.
+For fun, I also added the top two cells to show the number of times the background color was changes, and the number of moves to win the most recent game.

 Progress log:

 10/16: Created repository and start screen with button to get to "Hello World" game.